 Deer Creek Center (DCC) is located at 1241 Illinois River Road in Selma, OR

 From Grants Pass and points north - Take Hwy 199 S (Redwood Highway) south to Selma.
-At Selma turn right at the blinking light onto Illinois River Road (aka County Road 5070).
+At Selma turn right at the blinking light onto Illinois River Road (also referred to as County Road 5070).
 There is a 76 gas station on the corner.
 DCC is approximately 1.5 miles up Illinois River Road on the left.

 From Cave Junction, Crescent City and points south - Take 199 N (Redwood Highway) north to Selma.
-At Selma turn left at the blinking light onto Illinois River Road (aka County Road 5070).
+At Selma turn left at the blinking light onto Illinois River Road (also referred to as County Road 5070).
 There is a 76 gas station on the corner.
 DCC is approximately 1.5 miles up Illinois River Road on the left.

 Please send a request to email@example.com.